 In the historic town of Galle on Sri Lanka’s south coast, lies Amangalla – one of the most unique hotels on the island.
 Built within an ancient 17th-century fort that’s a UNESCO World Heritage Site, Amangalla has a rich legacy that dates back to the Dutch and British colonial eras.

-It was converted into the New Orient Hotel in 1865 during the heyday of steamship travel, where it became famous for welcoming throngs of European passengers from P&O steamers.
+It started as the New Orient Hotel in 1865 during the heyday of steamship travel, where it became famous for welcoming throngs of European passengers from P&O steamers.
 In 2005, the property was acquired by the Aman hotel brand where it was reborn as Amangalla.
 Aman means ‘peace’ in Sanskrit, and galla is the Sinhalese name for Galle.
 Today, the luxurious resort attracts travellers who are drawn to its century-old charm and its ultra-premium service.

 For those not familiar with the Aman hotel brand, they are without exaggeration, one of the most exclusive hotel brands in the world.
 With 32 destinations in 20 countries, each resort has a small number of rooms and a ratio of around four staff to one guest.
 While each resort offers a boutique feel and next level service, what I love most about the Aman concept, is that no two Aman resorts are alike.
 The properties are meticulously designed to frame their natural settings and are renowned for offering space and privacy.
 This gives each resort less of a hotel vibe and more of a private (yet luxurious) home vibe.